rasmus-kirk/halo/documents/thesis/03-plonk/04-custom-gates.md

 equal to zero.
 To translate this into the form expected by $f_{GC}(X)$, we start by multiplying each row by the relevant designated selector polynomial, in this case it's $q_{(=)}(X)$.
 This also explains why the degree is three, not two, in the table.
-The $x, y, b, \a$ can be read from the witness table from the equality gate, which in this case leads to $x = w_1(X), y = w_2(X), b = w_3(X), \a = w_4(X)$.
+The values $x, y, b, \a$ can be read from the witness table from the equality gate, which in this case leads to $x = w_1(X), y = w_2(X), b = w_3(X), \a = w_4(X)$.
 Finally, a challenge (in this case $\zeta$) multiplied to each row, creating a geometric sum.
 Taken together, this leads to adding